-Conservation Activity Relevance Creation, development and management of MPAsSustainable fisheriesSustainable tourism Ease of Implementation (set-up from design through rollout, costs included) Medium- High Dependent on the ability to develop a particular offering and to market it appropriately.
-May require special agreements with specific agencies of government and/or private sector.
-Low costs (chiefly monitoring and enforcement) once a permit is granted that generates revenue for the site.
-Revenue potential Medium Depending on which private entity the permit is granted towards, the type of use/demand, and how regularly the use permits can be granted.
-Key Considerations Requires private sector engagement through established industries.
+Creation, development and management of MPAs Sustainable fisheries Sustainable tourism Dependent on the ability to develop a particular offering and to market it appropriately.
+May require special agreements with specific agencies of government Mediumand/or private sector. (set-up from design High Low costs (chiefly monitoring and enforcement) once a permit is granted that generates revenue for the site.
+Depending on which private entity the permit is granted towards, the type of Medium use/demand, and how regularly the use permits can be granted.
+Requires private sector engagement through established industries.
 Requires oversight to ensure that the site is not being damaged in any way through the use of the permit.
-Often very site dependent which will determine demand.
+Kev Considerations • Often very site dependent which will determine demand.
 Essential to retain at least part of the fees locally or for conservation purposes.